loewexy/pdns-manager-website/content/documentation/firstdomain.md

 To configure a NS record for the domain, leave the *Name* field blank as PDNS Manager will automatically append the master zone name to it.
-Set the type to *NS* and enter the name servers FQDN in the *Content* field.
+Set the type to *NS* and enter the name server´s FQDN in the *Content* field.

 ![Screenshot](img/firstdomain.md/screenshot_2.png)